 Whatever you think of MG’s return to the UK, at least the brand hasn’t tried to hark back to past glories and gone down the retro route with the MG6’s styling.
 The five-door hatch is based on the Chinese-market Roewe 550 saloon from parent company SAIC, so it shares its basic body shape with that car.

 Sadly, the plastics are hard and the rotary controls on the steering wheel are flimsy – even the 2015 refresh didn't cure these problems.
-However, the makoever did bring in an electronic hand brake – which replaced the awkward manual handbrake – and a far more imntuitive seven-inch touchscreen infortainment system called MG Touch.
+However, the makeover did bring in an electronic hand brake – which replaced the awkward manual handbrake – and a far more intuitive seven-inch touchscreen infotainment system called MG Touch.

 Practicality, comfort and boot space

-However, the MG is hampered by a high boot lip, and that stylish shape means the boot opening is narrow.
+A high boot lip also hampers the MG, and that stylish shape means the boot opening is narrow.
 The boot itself isn’t finished to a great standard, with Velcro holding the carpet in place, no 12V socket, a touch-sensitive boot release and flimsy bag hooks under the hinged parcel shelf.

 Reliability and Safety

-It’s difficult to judge how reliable the MG6 has been as so few have been sold.
+It’s difficult to judge accurately how reliable the MG6 has been, as so few have been sold.
 However, as the MG brand has such a strong following, we’re certain that if any issues have arisen, then they are sure to be known about.